Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: The Statistical Floor: Oracle Guarantee

 \begin{corollary}[Oracle Guarantee for the Refit Statsformer Predictor] Assume the conditions of Theorem~\ref{thm:convex-aggregation} hold.
 Define the refit gap $\Delta_{\mathrm{refit}} := \sup_{\pi\in\Delta^{L-1}} |R_{\mathrm{refit}}(\pi) - R_{\mathrm{CF}}(\pi)|$ and assume $\Delta_{\mathrm{refit}}\le \varepsilon_n$.
 Then, with probability $\geq1-\delta$,

 \end{corollary}

 \begin{proof} See Appendix \ref{appdx:refit-proof}.
 Sufficient conditions ensuring $\varepsilon_n \to 0$ are discussed in Appendix~\ref{appdx:refit-suff}. \end{proof}

-The oracle bounds formalize Statsformer’s robustness.
-Theorem~\ref{thm:convex-aggregation} shows that the learned aggregate competes with the best convex combination of predictors in the dictionary, up to statistical error.
-Informative priors can improve performance via validated aggregation, while misspecified priors are downweighted and cannot harm performance relative to the best convex combination beyond estimation error.\footnote{When the boundedness or Lipschitz conditions are relaxed (e.g., squared-error regression with sub-Gaussian noise), analogous model-selection oracle guarantees still hold; see Appendix~\ref{subsec:extension}.}
+The oracle bound formalizes Statsformer's \emph{statistical floor}: Theorem~\ref{thm:convex-aggregation} shows that the learned aggregate competes with the best convex combination of dictionary predictors, up to statistical error.
+Thus, informative priors can improve performance, while faulty priors are downweighted and cannot harm performance beyond this estimation error.\footnote{When boundedness or Lipschitz conditions are relaxed, e.g., squared-error regression with sub-Gaussian noise, analogous model-selection oracle guarantees still hold; see Appendix~\ref{subsec:extension}.}